Welcome

 Viewing orders

-Every checkout from your cart widget creates an order in your dashboard.
+Every completed checkout creates an order in your dashboard.
+Go to Orders to see everything your customers have bought.

 Order statuses